eashl003/KineticLearn/README.md

 - Import your own question sets by pasting JSON — validated and stored in localStorage.
 - Switch between built-in and custom question sets via a dropdown.
 - Progress is saved per question set across browser sessions.

+### Review Mode (Eye Tracking)

+- Same bubble quiz experience — select answers using **gaze direction** and **blink detection** instead of hand gestures.
+- Accessible and hands-free option for review practice.

+### Code Assembly

+- Assemble Python code from token fragments using **hand gestures** or click/tap.
+- Build correct snippets by pointing and selecting tokens over your webcam feed.

 ### Problems Mode — Coding Practice